How to File LLC Taxes in Rhode Island? (Simple Guide)

 If you have employees, you'll need to fulfill several employer taxes and obligations.

-• Unemployment Insurance (UI) Tax: Rhode Island employers must pay an Employment Security tax on the first $24,600 paid to each employee (or $26,100 for employers with an experience rating of 9.59 or higher).
+• Unemployment Insurance (UI) Tax: Rhode Island employers must pay an Employment Security tax on the first $30,800 paid to each employee (or $32,300 for employers at the highest tax rate) [4].
 The LLC tax rates are determined by an employer's experience rating, considering the size of their taxable payroll and experience with insured unemployment.
 Experience ratings are assigned after three years, with rate changes communicated by the Department of Labor and Training in late December of the current year.
-The new employer rate for 2022 is 0.98%.
+The new employer rate for 2026 is 1.21%, which includes the 0.21% Job Development Assessment.

 • Job Development Fund Tax: Employers are required to contribute 0.21% of their payroll to support the Rhode Island Governor's Workforce Board, which funds various worker skill-improvement projects.
 To offset this cost, every employer's Employment Security tax rate is reduced by 0.21%.